 CRISPR Therapeutics AG (CRSP) Gains But Lags Market: What You Should Know

-Investors will be hoping for strength from CRISPR Therapeutics AG as it approaches its next earnings release.
+Wall Street will be looking for positivity from CRISPR Therapeutics AG as it approaches its next earnings report date.
 In that report, analysts expect CRISPR Therapeutics AG to post earnings of -$1.91 per share.
 This would mark a year-over-year decline of 26.49%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.67 million, up 949.63% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $5.67 million, up 949.63% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for CRISPR Therapeutics AG.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for CRISPR Therapeutics AG.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.96% higher within the past month.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.19% lower.
 CRISPR Therapeutics AG currently has a Zacks Rank of #3 (Hold).

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.